Second-harmonic generation: Characterization of crystalline materials

 Second harmonic generation is also relevant to characterize organic or inorganic crystals since is one of the most discriminant and rapid technique to detect non-centrosymmetry.
 In addition, this technique can be used on single crystal as well as on powdered samples.
 One should recall that SHG is only possible (from the bulk) in non-centrosymmetric (NC) crystals.
-The part of non-centroysmmetric crystals in Nature is much lower than centrosymmetric crystals (circa 22% of the Cambridge structural database), but the frequency of NC crystals increases by a lot in pharmaceutical, biological and electronic fields because of the particular properties of these crystals (piezoelectricity, pyroelectricity, polar phases, chirality,...).
+The part of non-centroysmmetric crystals in nature is much lower than centrosymmetric crystals (circa 22% of the Cambridge structural database), but the frequency of NC crystals increases by a lot in pharmaceutical, biological and electronic fields because of the particular properties of these crystals (piezoelectricity, pyroelectricity, polar phases, chirality, etc.).

-In 1968, (7 years after the first experimental evidence of SHG on single crystal), Kurtz and Perry started to develop a SHG analyzer to rapidly detect the presence or not of inversion center in powdered crystalline samples.
+In 1968 (7 years after the first experimental evidence of SHG on single crystal), Kurtz and Perry started to develop a SHG analyzer to rapidly detect the presence or not of inversion center in powdered crystalline samples.
 The detection of a SHG signal has been shown to be reliable and sensitive test for the detection of crystalline non-centrosymmetry with the confidence level higher than 99%.
-It is a relevant tool to resolve space group ambiguities that can arise from Friedel’s Law in single-crystal X-ray diffraction.
-Furthermore, the method is referenced in the International Tables for Crystallography and is described as a “powerful method of testing crystalline materials for the absence of a symmetry center.
+It is a relevant tool to resolve space group ambiguities that can arise from Friedel's law in single-crystal X-ray diffraction.
+Furthermore, the method is referenced in the International Tables for Crystallography and is described as a "powerful method of testing crystalline materials for the absence of a symmetry center."

 One possible application is also to rapidly discriminate chiral phases such as conglomerate that are of particular interest for pharmaceutical industries.
-It could also be used as a technique to probe the structural purity of material if one of the impurities is NC reaching a detection threshold as low as 1 ppm using Kurtz&Perry apparatus up to one part in 10 billion by volume using a SHG microscope.
+It could also be used as a technique to probe the structural purity of material if one of the impurities is NC reaching a detection threshold as low as 1 ppm using Kurtz–Perry apparatus up to one part in 10 billion by volume using a SHG microscope.

-Due to the high sensitivity of the technique, it can be a helpful tool in the accurate determination of phase diagram and can also be used to monitor phase transitions(polymorphic transition, dehydration, ...) when at least one of the phases is NC.
+Due to the high sensitivity of the technique, it can be a helpful tool in the accurate determination of phase diagram and can also be used to monitor phase transitions (polymorphic transition, dehydration, ...) when at least one of the phases is NC.